DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 • a PhD

-You’ll also need to meet the bursary scheme’s individual terms and conditions – contact your chosen teacher training provider for more information.
+Each bursary scheme will have their own individual terms and conditions – contact your chosen teacher training provider for more information.

 The languages bursary covers all languages offered by accredited teacher training providers.
 If a course combines 2 subjects (for example, physics plus mathematics, or modern foreign languages plus English), at least 50% of the course must be made up of the bursary subject.